LSSTDESC/WLMassMap/doc/mocks/README.md

 For initial testing of mass mapping codes we will be using Mira-Titan mocks.
 They are simple enough that any strange things you see will be due to your mass mapping code.

+The shears are *not* reduced shears.
+The RA and Dec are mis-labelled as being in arcmin but are actually in degrees.

 The raw mocks may be found on NERSC here:
 /project/projectdirs/lsst/desc-wl/wl-massmap/mira-titan/